Syria votes on new constitution referendum amid unrest

 "You still think the people will go to a referendum the next day in the same city?" he said at a news conference in Istanbul.

-The US has dismissed the referendum as "laughable".'No progress'
+The US has dismissed the referendum as "laughable".

 The International Red Cross and Syrian Arab Red Crescent were unable to enter the Homs suburb of Baba Amr on Sunday to evacuate injured Syrians and foreign journalists, but hope to try again on Sunday.